tonytins/FSO.Interface/README.md

 # FSO Interface

-This project turns FreeSO's public APIs into interfaces so varies components can be swapped without changing the underlining architecture.
-It does port over some of FreeSO's models, enums and structs in order to remain compatible.
+FSO Interface transforms FreeSO's public APIs into interfaces so varies components can be swapped without changing the underlining architecture.

-## API Changes
+## API Compatibility

 Due to the nature of the library, some changes had to be made to the original API.